 If you love musicals, nothing compares to the glitz and the glamour of Broadway!
 While Hollywood seems to be realizing there’s still a love for musicals, it’s the stages of Broadway where true song and dance lovers can expect to get their fix.
 The Tony Awards brought all the best of Broadway to a television set near you.
-Of course, our favorite category here at Fred Astaire Dance Studio is “Best Musical”!
+Of course, our favorite category here at Fred Astaire Dance Studios is “Best Musical”!
 Here’s a quick look at the four shows nominated this year, leading off with this year’s winner: The Band’s Visit.

 “The Band’s Visit”